Get matched with vetted scholarships and enter our

 How to Write a Scholarship Cover Letter

-Scholarship cover letters might seem intimidating, but they should not deter you from applying for scholarships.
-Sometimes, students are intimidated because they don’t know how to write a scholarship cover letter.
+Scholarship cover letters might seem intimidating, but with some planning and strong formatting, they are a great way to make a strong first impression with your scholarship reviewer.
 The following guide includes a thorough description of what you should address in the letter and how to format it.

 First, let’s talk about the most fundamental question: what’s the ultimate goal of the cover letter?